PiJoules/trade/README.md

   - Instead of printing in callbacks, have dedicated loggers owned by the strategy object whose handles can be overwritten when performing tests.
   - Script for generating strategies from templates.
+- Series/Windows
+  - Add series + window object for easily managing data that should be calculated based on the previous datas found.
+    - Ex.
+SMA window and series.
+Data feed with data window of size 1.
 - Setup
   - Better way for discovering strategies that looking in dirs.